 In its efforts to affect legislation it is also advocating for a different way to look at mobility infrastructure in connection to health and environment and acts both as a tool for commons resource management and designing new governance frameworks.
 The use of the app is anonymous, so there is no communication between the programmers and the users, which prevents Ring-Ring from getting feedback from its users.
 Other information that finds its way into this project, mostly for promotional purposes, comes mainly from theoretical research into the benefits of cycling.
 According to Hogendoorn, Ring Ring doesn’t use any open data available but generates its own.
 She has approached the government in order to make use of the data they collect to complement their databases.
 They feel that, in this way, they can contribute to the improvement of cyclists’ infrastructure.
 In order to promote Ring-Ring, its initiator uses social media and works a lot with local newspapers and the local community website.
 She has also actively tried to promote the project on bigger scale organizations, such as TEDx and the Major’s Challenge, but for the app promotion, face to face daily communication with other IJburgers remains the most convincing practice.

 She admits that people feel overwhelmed by the information they receive and the things that require their attention, so the repetition of the message in as many media as she can manage is key to her communication tactics.
-People really enjoy the playful approach of the app.
+According to Hogendoorn, people really enjoy the playful approach of the app.
 One of the main ways of engaging the app’s public is the collective cycling kilometres.
 In this case the goal is always very precise and people are motivated to participate.
 At the time of the interview, cyclists were gathering points and funds for a WW2 monument, and the next collective project was going to be an education project in the neighborhood park about animals.

 Verbeter de Buurt